-Trying to isolate issue, by loading in a simpler or more similar environment.
+Trying to isolate the issue, by loading in a simpler or more similar environment.

-Kit doesn’t do anything special in that regard and can be treated as just another instance of Python with potentially different set of loaded modules.
+Kit doesn’t do anything special in this regard, and can be treated as just another instance of Python, with a potentially different set of loaded modules.

-kit.exe process starts and loads embedded Python library.
-Kit provides Python bindings to it’s core runtime components.
-That allows to start Python and then start Kit from Python.
+kit.exe process starts and loads an embedded Python library.
+Kit provides Python bindings to its core runtime components.
+This allows you to start Python, and then start Kit from that Python.

-It is an experimental feature and not used often.
-Example of that can be found within Kit package:
+It is an experimental feature, and not used often.
+An example can be found within the Kit package:

-That may have some GIL implications, because call stack looks differently.
+There may be some GIL implications, because the call stack is different.